kissmvc/kissmvc/README.md

 - *index.php* - in root folder - app loader

 ## Classes
-There is so much and so powerfull classes inside KISS framework, more help soon.
+There is so much and so powerfull classes inside KISS framework, more documentation soon.

 ## Examples